 The best places to stay in Dubrovnik: FAQ

 We gathered the most common questions regarding Dubrovnik accommodation and places to stay in Dubrovnik and answered them below.

 Which is the best area to stay in Dubrovnik?

-Ploce is the best area to stay in Dubrovnik.
-It is a quiet, residential area with a couple of top-notch 5star hotels and villa.
+The Ploce neighborhood is the best area to stay in Dubrovnik.
+It is a quiet, residential area with a couple of top-notch 5star hotels and villas.
 The views over the sea and the old town are breathtaking.

 Is it better to stay in Old Town Dubrovnik or outside?

 Although it is hard to resist the charming historic hotels of the old town, it is better to stay outside of the old town of Dubrovnik.
 The old town is overcrowded, and the parking situation is complicated.

 Which is the best place to stay in Dubrovnik for first-time visitors?